SpongePowered/SpongeDocs/source/server/management/plugins.rst

 * Is the plugin compatible with your Minecraft version?
 While Sponge tries to keep old plugins working, this is sometimes not possible.
 In most cases, plugins based on a stable release should continue functioning without being updated.
 Please note that plugins might stop working if you switch to a different major version of the API, since major versions contain breaking changes.
-Refer to our `versioning scheme <../../contributing/versioning>` for more information.
+Refer to our :doc:`versioning scheme <../../contributing/versioning>` for more information.
 * Do you run a current Java version?
 Sponge is built for Java 8 and is known to trigger a bug in the JRE 1.8.0_20, so make sure you use a version newer than that.
 * The plugin may be outdated.
 Is there a newer version of the plugin?